Can Chickens Eat Brussels Sprouts

 If they feel it is hard, chop them into small pieces.
 That will be easy for your backyard boys and girls to digest and live healthy.

-Although Brussels sprouts are good for hens, they should not replace their usual feed.
+Although Brussels sprouts are good for hens, they should not replace their usual food.

 Their health depends on a balanced diet of commercial chicken feed, fruits, greens, vegetables, grains, and protein.

 If they feel any discomfort after feeding Brussels sprouts, stop giving them and keep monitoring.
-Also, talk with a vet if you see unknown symptoms.
+Furthermore, talk with a vet if you see unknown symptoms.

 Frozen Brussels Sprouts